Code-Institute-Submissions/personal-website/README.md

 - [x] Cards - I have used bootstraps cards to display each of my projects, I feel it gives them a little section of their own.

 ### Features Left to Implement
-- [ ] I need to be able to have my contact form send directly from the form instead of using the mailto: link as this defeats the object of the form.
 - [ ] I plan to actually replace sample portfolio projects with my own projects instead of other github repositories i have found.

 <p align="right">